paultaniguchi/Automation-Demos/CNBC-screenshot/readme.md

 # What does it do?

- - cnbc_demo_v1.py enters "DJIA" into the search field on the home page.
+ - cnbc_demo_v1.py enters "Dow Jones Industrial Average" into the search field on the home page.
 It takes a screenshot of the 3-month chart.
 To run:

 ```
 python -m cnbc_demo_v1